fatahrez/ceaser-cipher/README.md

 * Install gradle for java

 ##Database
 There is no database or server setup for this code hence it should be smooth and easy to use.
-View on [Github](http://fatahrez.github.io/portfolio).

 ## Known Bugs
 There are no known bugs for this web application

 ## Technologies Used
-*Java
+* Java
 * Intellij IDE
 ## Support and contact details
 For more information call +254789268466 or Email me fertahrez@gmail.com